 Calvert is a frequent commentator in the national press, having been quoted in The New York Times, Los Angeles Times, Boston Globe, and USA Today and having authored or co-authored several dozen op-ed commentaries published in newspapers such as the Chicago Tribune, Sacramento Bee, San Francisco Chronicle, St. Louis Post-Dispatch, Philadelphia Inquirer, Pittsburgh Post-Gazette and Christian Science Monitor.

 He is co-author, along with Dan Kozlowski and Derigan Silver, of a market-leading undergraduate media law textbook, Mass Media Law (22nd ed.
 McGraw-Hill 2023), and is author of the book Voyeur Nation: Media, Privacy, and Peering in Modern Culture (Westview Press, 2000/2004).

 Calvert received his J.D. with Great Distinction in 1991 from the University of the Pacific’s McGeorge School of Law and then earned a Ph.D. in 1996 in Communication from Stanford University, where he also completed his undergraduate work with a B.A. in Communication in 1987.

 Jasmine E. McNealy, Associate Director

-- Associate Professor, Department of Telecommunication, UF College of Journalism and Communications
+- Associate Professor, Department of Media Production, Management, and Technology, UF College of Journalism and Communications

 Dr. McNealy studies information, communication, and technology with a view toward influencing law and policy.
 Her research focuses on privacy, online media, and communities.